popperized/swc-lesson-v1.x/_episodes/05-pipeline-portability-with-docker.md

 teaching: 20
 exercises: 0
 questions:
-- 'How can I easily run a pipeline on other machines?'
+- 'How can I verify that a pipeline can run on other machines?'
 objectives:
-- "Show how to generate portable pipelines using virtualization technologies."
+- "Show how to create portable pipelines using virtualization technology and modern package managers."
 keypoints:
-- "First key point."
+- "If a pipeline has dependencies on software or data, it will fail if we don't download and install these dependencies as part of the execution of a pipeline."
+- "Virtualization technologies at the language-, OS- and hardware-level can be used to install code in a repeatable and portable way."
+- "Testing a pipeline on a CI service is an effective way of checking whether a pipeline is portable.
+If it runs OK in our machine, but it fails on the CI server, this is likely due to a dependency we are not explicitly installing/dowloading in our pipeline."
 ---

 In the previous two sections we worked with a pipeline that has few